shixianwen/Artoolkit-Jevois-camera-version/README.md

-Here is the Artoolkit version embeded to our Jevois Camera:jevois.org
+Here is the Artoolkit package forour Jevois Camera:jevois.org

-You can use it to build your own Augmented Reality and do marker detection in Jevois Smart Camera \
+You can use it to build your own Augmented Reality applications and do marker detection in Jevois Smart Camera

-It works really well and nice and you can follow the tutorial on http://jevois.org/doc/ProgrammerSDK.html and to install it your own Jevois Camera.
+It works really well and nice and you can follow the tutorial on http://jevois.org/doc/ProgrammerSDK.html to install it your own Jevois Camera.

-The code is  the easiest version for you to understand how to write a module for Artoolkit although its not the fastest way to run it on the Jevois Camera.
+The code is the easiest version for you to understand how to write a module for Artoolkit.
+Although it is not the fastest way to run it on the Jevois Camera.
 The cleaned but a little hard to understand version can be found in https://github.com/jevois and you can find the new Artoolkit module under the jevois base folder.

-The Artoolkit version is artoolkit 5.32 which you can get at https://archive.artoolkit.org/download-artoolkit-sdk or you can just download this package.
+The Artoolkit version is artoolkit 5.32 which you can get at https://archive.artoolkit.org/download-artoolkit-sdk or you can just download this package that contained the artoolkit 5.32 in Contrib folder .

 Some Jevois command which is really useful is put into: jevois library command line